Porcelain Dental Crowns – Washington, PA

 We Revitalize Struggling Teeth

-A crown (oftentimes referred to as a “cap”) is a common type of dental restoration here at Bartusiak Dental Care.
+A crown (oftentimes referred to as a “cap”) is a common type of dental restoration here at Bartusiak Dental Care of Washington.
 It’s designed to cover the entire visible surface of a single tooth.
 This offers patients two valuable benefits – not only is the tooth’s remaining structure better preserved, but its original shape and size is replenished as well for a healthier overall smile.
-Crowns are ideal for patients with dental damage that’s too extensive for a simple filling, inlay, or onlay to correct successfully.
+Porcealin dental crowns from our Washington, PA dentist are ideal for patients with dental damage that’s too extensive for a simple filling, inlay, or onlay to correct successfully.

 Dr. Bartusiak is proud to primarily offer high-quality ceramic and zirconia materials for dental crowns, which means that your new smile addition will look just as healthy and natural as it feels.
 If you’d like to learn more or schedule a first appointment here in Washington, PA, don’t hesitate to contact us.

-Why Choose Bartusiak Dental Care for Porcelain Crowns?
+Why Choose Bartusiak Dental Care of Washington for Porcelain Dental Crowns?

 - Emax Ceramics and BruxZir® Zirconia for Outstanding Cosmetic Improvement